Skip to main content

 College of Biological Science Student Council (CBSSC)

 The CBSSC represents and supports all CBS students, regardless of their major.
 They provide a number of services for students, including academic and extracurricular.
 The CBSSC runs a Peer Mentorship program to connect first-year CBS students with upper-year students to help them network and transition to university.
-Check out the CBSSC Instagram account and GryphLife for ways to get involved, services provided, and upcoming activities.
+Check out the CBSSC website, Instagram account and GryphLife for ways to get involved, services provided, and upcoming activities.

 Student Clubs